IowaDave/flash-at-firmware-to-esp-01/README.md

-# flash-at-firmware-to-esp-01
+# Flash AT-command Firmware To ESP-01
-Flash a modern version of AT-firmware to a legacy 1-MB ESP-01 module
+Install an updated, compatible version of AT-firmware to a legacy 1-MB ESP-01 module

 ![Photo of an ESP-o1 module mounted in a dedicated USB programming adapter](images/ESP-01_Programmer.jpg)

 This article rediscovers a method I have used to install the AT-command firmware onto old-model ESP-01 modules having just 1 MB of flash.

+It uses recent versions of software and firmware available from &ldquo;official&rdquo; sources, identified below.

+## Connecting the ESP-01

 An ESP-01 module needs to connect through some sort of go-between device for programming.
 The photo shows one mounted on a USB adapter for direct connection to a computer.

 A switch on the adapter can place the ESP-01 into "Program mode" or "UART Mode".
 Both modes are demonstrated in this article.

-Arduino IDE can upload programs onto an ESP-01 connected by a programmer such as the one pictured above.
-Its Serial Monitor can communicate with the ESP-01 through the UART (another name for a serial interface).
+When ESP-01 is in program mode, Arduino IDE can upload programs onto it.
+The other, UART mode enables the Serial Monitor of the IDE to communicate with a program running on the ESP-01 through its serial interface.

 The AT-commands transform the ESP-01 into an interactive appliance having many uses, without writing a program for its built-in ESP8266 processor.

-For example, projects running on Arduino Unos and Nanos, and even on bare AVR microcontrollers, can access a WiFi network by sending AT-commands to the ESP-01 through its UART serial interface.
+For example, projects running on Arduino Unos and Nanos, and even on bare AVR microcontrollers, can communicate across a WiFi network by sending AT-commands to the ESP-01 and receiving data in return, through its UART serial interface.

 It may be that Espressif, the manufacturer, supplies an 'official' firmware-flashing application that runs exclusively on the Windows operating system.
 Because I live in Linux-land, including Mac OS, I needed another way to do it.

 One answer is to use other tools and software that Espressif also provides.
 They include the *esptool.py* utility program and a reasonably up-to-date set of binary files for the firmware.

 Tutorials abound online for doing this.
-Some are obsolete, some feel incomplete, some want the reader to download files from unoffical sources.
+Some feel incomplete, as though expecting me to know more than I do.
+Some guide the reader to download files from unoffical sources.
 Many examples proved difficult for me to follow.

 Slowly I gathered scattered information into a plan I could understand and execute.
-It uses only official, contemporary resources from Espressif, device manufacturer.
+It relies upon community-vetted software from within the Arduino IDE and official firmware obtained from Espressif, the device manufacturer.

-I will explain where I found what I needed first.
-After that I will show I used them.
+First, I will explain where I found the resources I needed.
+Then I will show how I used them.

 ## Resource Locations

 ### *esptool.py*